Skip to main content

 targets

-This is where you specify the browsers you want to be part of your happo run.
-E.g.
+Specify the browsers you want to include in your happo run.
+For example:

 module.exports = {